GregTechCEu/GregTech/.github/pull_request_template.md

 **What:**
 _This section describes what this PR is about.
 It should be a clear and concise description concerning why is this PR needed and why it should be accepted.
-_Link to explanation from issue this PR is solving can be used instead of copying same text here._
+_Linking an issue can be used alternatively to writing a description._

 **Implementation Details:**
 _Any implementations in this PR that should be carefully looked over, or that could/should have alternate solutions recommended._